jalal1379/set-hello/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank from Microverse team.
+I would like to thank Microverse,

 <p align="right">(<a href="#readme-top">back to top</a>)</p>